Rock My Heart: Chart performance

-"Rock My Heart" reached the top 10 in Belgium, Denmark, Finland, Germany, Ireland, Scotland, Switzerland and the United Kingdom.
-In the latter, the single peaked at number nine on 10 April 1994, during its third week at the UK Singles Chart, spending two weeks at that position.
-On the UK Dance Singles Chart, it reached number eight.
-Additionally, it climbed into the top 20 in Austria, France, the Netherlands, Spain and Sweden.
-While in Italy, the song was a top 30 hit, peaking at number 21.
-On the Eurochart Hot 100, "Rock My Heart" went to number seven.
-Outside Europe, it hit number-one in Israel, with two weeks at the top.
-It also reached number seven on the Canadian RPM Dance/Urban chart, number 25 on the US Billboard Hot Dance Music/Maxi-Singles Sales chart, number 43 in New Zealand and number 83 in Australia.
+"Rock My Heart" entered the top 10 in Belgium, Denmark, Finland, Germany, Ireland, Scotland, Switzerland and the United Kingdom.
+In the latter country, the single peaked at number nine on 10 April 1994, during its third week on the UK Singles Chart, spending two weeks at that position.
+On the Music Week Dance Singles chart, it reached number eight.
+Additionally, it was a top-20 hit in Austria, France, Iceland, the Netherlands, Spain and Sweden.
+In Italy, the song was a top 30 hit, peaking at number 21.
+On the Eurochart Hot 100, "Rock My Heart" climbed to number seven in May 1994, after having debuted as number 17 on the chart.
+It also reached number seven on the Canadian RPM Dance/Urban chart, number 25 on the US Billboard Maxi-Singles Sales chart, number 43 in New Zealand and number 83 in Australia.

 Airplay

 "Rock My Heart" entered the European airplay chart Border Breakers at number 16 on 26 March 1994 due to crossover airplay in West Central-, West-, North West- and South-Europe.
 It peaked at the third position on 23 April.